Splaticusamz/timeto-web/README.md

    npm run dev
    ```

-6. Open http://localhost:5173 in your browser
+7. Open http://localhost:5173 in your browser and login with the test credentials

 ## Available Scripts